Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

 \item \textbf{Using an obfuscated puncturable PRF and statistical equivalence of sampling the random matrix $\matA(y)$, for every $y$.} In this intermediate hybrid, instead of sampling $\matA(y)$ and then using it as is, we will sample it multiplied by the inverse of $\matM(y)$, that is, our sampler gives us $\matA(y) \cdot \matM^{-1}(y)$ instead of $\matA(y)$.
-Note that for every $y$, if we use a truly random $\matA(y)$, the two processes are statistically equivalent.
-By a standard argument using an obfuscated puncturable PRF like we used numerous times in this proof (i.e., we use lemma \ref{lem:distswap} and the fact that when using real randomness, the two ways to sample $\matA(y)$ are statistically equivalent), we get that this change is $\left( f(\kappa), 2^w \cdot \frac{1}{f(\kappa)} \right)$-indistinguishable, for $f := \min\left( f_{\iO}, f_{\PRF} \right)$.
+Note that for every $y$, if we use a truly random $\matA(y)$, the two processes are statistically equivalent because $\matM$ is invertible.
+By a standard argument using an obfuscated puncturable PRF (i.e., we use lemma \ref{lem:distswap} and the fact that when using real randomness, the two ways to sample $\matA(y)$ are statistically equivalent), we get that this change is $\left( f(\kappa), 2^w \cdot \frac{1}{f(\kappa)} \right)$-indistinguishable, for $f := \min\left( f_{\iO}, f_{\PRF} \right)$.

 \item \textbf{Using the security of outside iO.} We now can more easily see why the current hybrid is indistinguishable from the previous.
 Looking into the functionality, we see that the matrix multiplications which include $\matM(y)$ all cancel out and can be ignored.
-Specifically, in the computation of $\Ps, \Ps^{-1}$, the concatenated permutation $\Gamma$ effectively induce a computation by $\matM(y)$, and which then cancel out with the fact that $\matA(y)$ is sampled with $\matA(y) \cdot \matM^{-1}(y)$.
-Inside the computation of $\Ds$, we sample $\matA(y) \cdot \matM^{-1}(y)$ from the PRF as in $\Ps, \Ps^{-1}$, and then when we make the implicit multiplication $\matM(y)$ (which, as we recall, is used to derive the matrix $\matT$ which in turn imply the identity of the subspace $T_{y, 0}$), which cancels out again.
+Specifically, in the computation of $\Ps, \Ps^{-1}$, the concatenated permutation $\Gamma$ effectively induce a computation by $\matM(y)$, which then cancels out with the fact that $\matA(y)$ is sampled with $\matA(y) \cdot \matM^{-1}(y)$.
+Inside the computation of $\Ds$, we sample $\matA(y) \cdot \matM^{-1}(y)$ from the PRF as in $\Ps, \Ps^{-1}$, and then when we make the multiplication by $\matM(y)$ (which, as we recall, is used to derive the matrix $\matT$ which in turn imply the identity of the subspace $T_{y, 0}$), which cancels out again.
 Overall, the computation is logically equivalent to just sampling $\matA(y)$ from the puncturable PRF, and using that in all oracles, in particular the $n - r - s$ rightmost columns of $\matA(y)$ now yield $T_{y, 0}$.
-Due to functional equivalence we can invoke the security of the outside iO, get that this change is $\left( f_{\iO}(\kappa), \frac{1}{f_{\iO}(\kappa)} \right)$-indistinguishable. \end{itemize} Observe that after the last change we are exactly in the setting of $\Hyb_{6}$.
+Due to functional equivalence we can invoke the security of the outside iO and deduce that this change is $\left( f_{\iO}(\kappa), \frac{1}{f_{\iO}(\kappa)} \right)$-indistinguishable. \end{itemize} Observe that after the last change we are exactly in the setting of $\Hyb_{5}$.
 It follows in particular that the success probability of the current process is